msugan/FINDRES/README.md

 # FINDRES
-Python code for repeating earthquakes
+A Python code for detecting true Repeating Earthquakes from Self-similar Waveforms (FINDRES)

 # Abstract
 The software package FINDRES is an open source seismological software.
 It consists of some utilities for data